Clinical Health Services

 Oral Health Services

-The Lentz Dental Clinic provides comprehensive dental care for children up to age 21.
+The Lentz Dental Clinic provides comprehensive dental care for children age 20 and below.
 Limited adult emergency care is also available.
 TennCare is accepted, and for those patients who do not have TennCare, a sliding fee schedule based on income and number of people in the household is available.
 Proof of Davidson County residence, proof of income and proof of number of people in the household should be brought to the first visit.
-For more information about Oral Health Services call Dr. Michelle Bell, DDS at 615-340-5601 or 615-862-6727, or you can contact us by email or visit the Oral Health Services web page.
+For more information about Oral Health Services call Dr. Kimberly Smith, DMD at 615-340-5601 or 615-862-6727, or you can contact us by email or visit the Oral Health Services web page.

 The Metro Health Department also provides preventive dental services to children in selected schools in Davidson County through our Dental Sealant Program.
 These services include dental sealants, dental screenings, dental examinations and oral health education.
 Oral Health Education Programs and Tooth Fairy Programs will be scheduled by request.